x1oto/simple-hill-climbing-algorithm-kotlin/README.md

    The algorithm ends when either the target string is found, or the maximum number of iterations is reached.

 ## Example of Target and Random String Matching
-For the target string `"MYKOLA SUPER"`, the algorithm will start with a randomly generated string of the same length.
+For the target string `"YOUR STRING"`, the algorithm will start with a randomly generated string of the same length.
 With each iteration, it changes one character at a time, trying to increase the fitness score by matching more characters to the target.

 ## Code Structure: